MUSICAL THEATRE CONSERVATORY

 WHAT ELSE DO I NEED TO KNOW?

-Applications will be accepted on a rolling basis until positions are filled.
-Limited space available.
+MTC has limited space available.
 Participants are selected through a highly competitive application process and are encouraged to apply early.